FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

 Next, we consider the expression tree after the compression step.
 We show that every linear extension of the final precedence poset is $\varphi$-equivalent by induction on the number of merges of a child node $L'$ to a parent node $L$ (which both must have the same tag).
 To see this, we can take a linear extension $\sigma$ of the expression tree {\em before} the merge where all variables in $L$ and in $L'$ are consecutive in $\sigma$.
 Then, because all variables in $L \cup L'$ have the same tag, we can permute them in any way and still obtain a $\varphi$-equivalent variable ordering. \ep

 It would have been nice if every $\varphi$-equivalent variable ordering is a linear extension of $P$.
 Unfortunately this is not true.
 Consider the following $\faq$-query

 where all factors have range $\R_+$ so that all variables are semiring variables.
-In this case the expression tree has three nodes: one empty root, a node containing $\{1,2,5\}$ and two children $\{3\}$ and $\{4\}$.
+In this case the expression tree has four nodes: one empty root, a node containing $\{1,2,5\}$ and two children $\{3\}$ and $\{4\}$.
 The linear extensions will enforce that $X_1,X_2,X_5$ come before $X_3$ and $X_4$.
-However, it is easy to see that we can rewrite $\varphi$ as follows.
+Notice that the original variable ordering $\sigma=(1,2,3,4,5)$ is \emph{not} a linear extension of the precedence poset $P$.
+Hence, this example already shows that $\LE(P)$ is a \emph{proper} subset of $\EVO(\varphi)$, i.e. $\LE(P)\subsetneq\EVO(\varphi)$.
+Moreover, this example gives us some hints about what needs to be done with $\LE(P)$ in order to obtain all of $\EVO(\varphi)$, and at the same time shows that those variable orderings that are missing from $\LE(P)$ are irrelevant to the computation of $\faqw(\varphi)$, as we explain next.
+In particular, it is easy to see that we can rewrite $\varphi$ as follows.

-This means when conditioned on $X_5$, the expression factorizes and we can multiply them back allowing for $4$ to come before $1$, or for $3$ to come before $2$; namely,
+From the above, we know that when conditioned on $X_5$, the expression factorizes and we can interleave the two factors together in any way we want allowing for $4$ to come before $1$, or for $3$ to come before $2$; namely,

 However, it can be verified that for any $\sigma \in \LE(P)$ where $5$ comes first in $\sigma$, and where $P$ is the expression tree of the query.
 Note that we can take the linear extensions of the factorized components $\{1, 3\}$ and $\{2, 4\}$ and interleave them in any way, as long as we still respect their relative order within each component.
 However, these interleavings do not add anything of value as far as the $\faqw$ is concerned.